-Sorry ladies, pregnancy is not all “peaches and cream,” but we can help!
+Sorry ladies, pregnancy is not all “peaches and cream,” and you may have some common discomforts but we can help!

 What you need to know, what no one tells you before you get pregnant, is “Pregnancy is amazing, except when it’s not!”
 There are many strange things that happen to you during this miraculous time- come on, you’re growing a human being inside of you for goodness sake-especially because your hormones are all over the place.
 These hormonal changes can cause different [and often annoying] pregnancy symptoms all throughout your body.
 Here are 7 common discomforts of pregnancy and how you can navigate through them:

 Tell nausea to take a hike!

 More than 60% of women will experience morning (and all day and night) sickness.
 The feeling of wanting to throw up (nausea) is not uncommon.
 Each woman is different; some will only feel the urge to vomit, and some will actually vomit.
 Remarkably, researchers still cannot reliably pinpoint what actually causes morning sickness.

 Most women will experience this charmer for only the first trimester, while others will have the feeling they’re riding a 5-star rollercoaster throughout their entire pregnancy.
 The good news is that some research shows that women who experience morning sickness have children with higher IQs…feeling better about it already?

 How Can You Avoid or Treat Morning Sickness:

 - Eat foods rich in protein.
 Protein helps ease morning sickness.